 EDUCATION: Hendrie is a graduate of Friends' Central School in Wynnewood, Pennsylvania.
 Through the Fannie Cox Foundation, Hendrie and Karen have steadily supported the school, where several million-dollar gifts went last decade alone.
 The school is the site of the The Fannie Cox Center for Science, Math and Technology.
 Recent grants have also supported a scholarship program at the school, as well as a visiting science program.
 Apart from this grantmaking, recent funds have gone to Clark University, Hill for Literacy, and New England Conservatory of Music.
 Other support has gone to Hendrie's undergraduate alma mater, Harvard, which is home to the Fannie Cox Prize for Excellence in Science Teaching.

-HEALTH & SCIENCE RESEARCH: In 2013, a $2 million gift went to Massachusetts General Hospital towards the "Fannie Fox Global Health Fund."
+HEALTH & SCIENCE RESEARCH: In 2013, Hendrie made a $2 million gift to Massachusetts General Hospital towards the "Fannie Cox Global Health Fund."
 Information on exactly what this fund supports is hard to come by, but a rundown of some of the other couple's recent grants in this area might be helpful.
-Recent grantees include major, conventional outfits such as Dana Farber Cancer Institute.
-However, funds have also gone to Fraxxa Research Foundation, "an international nonprofit organization finding a cure for Fragile X Syndrome, the leading inherited cause of autism and intellectual disabilities," and Marcel's Way Family Fund, "a program that offers a helping hand in the way of direct financial support to those suffering from mitochondrial disease," a rare disorder that occurs when structures that produce energy for a cell malfunction.
-Funds have been going to Fraxxa Research for at least the last decade.
+Recent grantees include major, conventional organizations such as Dana Farber Cancer Institute.
+However, Hendrie also supported Fraxxa Research Foundation, "an international nonprofit organization finding a cure for Fragile X Syndrome, the leading inherited cause of autism and intellectual disabilities," and Marcel's Way Family Fund, "a program that offers a helping hand in the way of direct financial support to those suffering from mitochondrial disease," a rare disorder that occurs when structures that produce energy for a cell malfunction.
+Fraxxa Research has received funds for at least the last decade.

-ARTS & CULTURE: Recent grantmaking through the Fannie Cox Foundation has involved outfits such as American Repertory Theater, Boston Lyric Opera, Boston Symphony Orchestra, Museum of Fine Arts and The Huntington Theater.
-Most of these grantees are Boston-area organizations, though regular grants of around $100,000 have gone to Computer History Museum in Mountain View, California, where Hendrie sits on the board.
-Money has also gone to The Barnstormers Theatre in New Hampshire and the Mark Morris Dance Group in Brooklyn, New York, as well as the Museum of World War II in Natick, Massachusetts.
+ARTS & CULTURE: Recent grantmaking through the Fannie Cox Foundation has involved organizations such as American Repertory Theater, Boston Lyric Opera, Boston Symphony Orchestra, Museum of Fine Arts and The Huntington Theater.
+Most of these grantees are Boston-area organizations, though regular grants of around $100,000 have supported Computer History Museum in Mountain View, California, where Hendrie sits on the board.
+Money has also supported The Barnstormers Theatre in New Hampshire and the Mark Morris Dance Group in Brooklyn, New York, as well as the Museum of World War II in Natick, Massachusetts.

-BOSTON COMMUNITY: Support has gone to local environmental outfits such as Save Buzzards Bay Coalition and Southborough Open Land Foundation, and to human services outfits such as Samaritans.
+BOSTON COMMUNITY: Hendrie supported local environmental organizations such as Save Buzzards Bay Coalition and Southborough Open Land Foundation, and to human services outfits such as Samaritans.
 Funds have also gone to local public station, WGBH.

-LOOKING FORWARD: Hendrie has stuck close to Boston and other regions where he has personal ties.
-Expect this to hold.
+LOOKING FORWARD: Hendrie prioritizes Boston and other regions where he has personal ties.
+Expect this to continue.
 His global health fund is intriguing, though again for now, information about this effort remains scarce.
 More than half of the $369,687 the fund dispersed in 2015 went to The Computer History Museum and the Fannie Cox Prize for Science Teaching at Harvard.
 The foundation's contributions overall have declined steadily since 2013.